mushroomhostage/exphc/firstpost.md

 * [Writable](http://dev.bukkit.org/server-mods/writable/) - double-right-click to write on paper
 * [SilkSpawners](http://dev.bukkit.org/server-mods/silkspawners/) - harvest mob spawners with silk touch
 * [BetterDispensers](http://dev.bukkit.org/server-mods/betterdispensers/) - dispensers can face straight up/down
 * New unreleased trading plugin - a mysterious global trading network survived the calamity.
-You can access it by standing near a trade terminal (two enderpearls = lapis lazuli block), holding the item(s) you want give in your hand, and typing /want followed by the item you want.
+You can access it by ~~standing near a trade terminal (two enderpearls = lapis lazuli block)~~ *(you can now trade anywhere!)*, holding the item(s) you want give in your hand, and typing /want followed by the item you want.

 More experimental plugins or mods may be added or removed or nerfed if needed.

 Hope you all enjoy this brand new server.
 If it sucks or is awesome, please let me know either way, all feedback appreciated, any suggestions welcome.
 I can't promise I'll implement everything or fix all problems, but, I'll consider it, and do what I can.
 Have fun.